Where to go fat biking in Ontario

 Fat bikes, also known as snow bikes, are an off-road hybrid of the mountain bike design with oversized tires and a wider handlebar that allows you to ride on soft, snowy, sandy or muddy terrain.

-This versatile design is perfect for avid cyclists as fat bikes can traverse trails in Ontario throughout the winter season.
-So don’t pack your helmet away for the season because fat biking is gaining traction and turning cycling into a year-round sport.
+So don’t pack your helmet away for the season.
+Fat biking is gaining traction and turning cycling into a year-round sport.

 Here are a few places in Ontario to give fat biking a whirl.